waynetheisinger/workerpoc/README.md

 When a file is uploaded, it gets saved temporarily and is added to a processing queue.
 The `bull` package handles the queuing mechanism, ensuring that even if multiple files are uploaded simultaneously, they're processed in an orderly manner.

 The actual processing (simulated CPU-bound task) is offloaded to a worker thread, ensuring the main event loop is never blocked.

+## Testing Event Loop Status

+To demonstrate that the event loop isn't blocked during file processing:

+1. **Using Postman or Browser**:
+   - After sending a CSV file for processing, immediately access the endpoint `http://localhost:3000/status`.
+   - You should promptly receive a response: "Event loop is not blocked".
+This indicates that the event loop remains free even as the application processes CPU-bound tasks in the background.

 ## Feedback & Contribution